 The dark beast is clawing at the walls, clattering to break free and unleash his wrathful hunger upon the people of San Francisco.
 All that stands between humanity and annihilation are Seymour, John, and a Native American shaman.

 If you got hooked on the madness of The Shining, then rest assured that Mutilation Song picks up the thread of insanity and takes off running.
 In this novel, Thomas is haunted by the voices in his head.
 Among the most vicious of them is the demon Dinn, whose evil tirades claim that Thomas’s increasingly poor mental health is an effect of an occult training program set out to mold the demons of the future.
-With his brain twisted and tormented by Dinn, Thomas treats those close to him as foes and sees Hell around every corner.
+With his brain twisted and tormented by Dinn, Thomas treats those close to him as foes and sees Hell around every corner (temporarily unavailable).

 After a tragic car accident, siblings Sammy and Maggie are two of the last remaining relatives of the Kehoe family.
 In search of peace and healing, they—along with Maggie’s four-year-old daughter—travel together to their family home on Fox Island.
 The familiar yet isolated setting allows Sammy and Maggie to rebuild their lives and rekindle long-lost relationships.
 But not everything from the past should reemerge.

 The Kehoe siblings have a mysterious gift that allows them to see things few others can see—ghosts.
 Unfortunately, not every spirit is friendly.
 Sutton’s gripping modern ghost story of an isolated estate and the otherworldly dangers that lurk within is sure to keep you reading long into the night.